dhanajeane79/block-26-workshop-contactList/README.md

 # Block 26 React Workshop - Contact List

 In this Workshop I am building an application that allows us to view a list of contacts and gain more details about a selected contact.
-I will befetching data from an external API and displaying it in React components.
+I will be fetching data from an external API and displaying it in React components.

 The contact details will include information such as the contact's name, email, and phone number.